Middlebury Shield

 bboire@middlebury.edu

 A report or complaint may be made verbally (in person, by phone, or videoconferencing) during applicable business hours, or in writing (via mail or email) 24 hours per day, 7 days per week.
-You may also report using the online reporting tool at go/report.
+You may also report to knowyourrights@middlebury.edu, by using the online reporting tool at go/report, or by visiting this link to the official reporting form.
 Please note that while a report may be made anonymously, this will limit Middlebury’s ability to take action to provide supportive measures or to address the situation.

 Which Middlebury Employees Must Report Sexual Harassment?